Navigated to

 Download templates and read more about information classification on Aktum (UMU ID required)

-Read more about the support model for analysing information security, cybersecurity and data protection in research projects on Aktum (UMU ID required)
+Read more about the analysis model for information security, cyber security and data protection in research projects on Aktum (UMU ID required)

 Do you have questions about research data?